donmcg/donmcg.github.io/_mini/maintenance/maintenance_.md

 Q: Why so few British computers?

-A: They don't leak oil.
+A: They won't leak oil.